TheSillySmoker/marksch/README.md

 # marksch
-The code for my website marksch.com | check it out!
+The code for my website marksch.com

 This is really just used to trasnfer to my vps.